mcgooz/Royalties-Dashboard/README.md

 ## How To

 I've included a demo report so that anyone can test it out.
+You'll find it in the demo_csv folder.

 1. Upload a royalt report in CSV format (currently only works with those from Symphonic Distribution).
 2. Filter by date range (reporting period) and/or artists